seqan/seqan3/doc/tutorial/introduction/index.md

 \endsolution

 \note
-This is an exercise with solution.
-You will find exercises in the tutorials to practise the discussed contents.
+This is an assignment with solution.
+You will find assignments in the tutorials to practise the discussed contents.
 We believe that programming them will help you to memorise better and makes the tutorials more interesting and interactive.
-The solutions provide the intended use; but often there are multiple ways to solve an exercise, so don't worry too much if your solution is different from ours.
+The solutions provide the intended use; but often there are multiple ways to solve an assignment, so don't worry too much if your solution is different from ours.

 # Parse command line arguments